Running in the Heat? Here’s How to Carry Water

 Handheld Bottle – Fine for Short Runs

-• First, you don’t have to stick to a specific route or return to where you left your bottle at regular intervals.
+• first of all, you don’t have to limit yourself to a single route or keep returning to where you left the bottle,

-• You have complete control over how often and how much you drink.
-If it gets warmer, you can always start drinking more often than originally planned.
-If it’s cooler, you can drink less often.
+• you have full control over how often and how much you drink.
+If it gets warmer, you can immediately increase how often you hydrate.
+When the temperature is lower, you just need to drink less often,

 Hydration at Your Hips – Smart and Simple

-The advantages are similar to those of running with a bottle in hand.
-After all, a water bottle on a belt is still just a bottle.
-So:
+The advantages of this solution are very similar to running with a bottle in your hand.
+After all, a water bottle attached to a belt is, in a sense, simply a more convenient way to carry a bottle.
+This means that:

-• You can run wherever and however you want, and you always have water with you.
+• you can run wherever you want and however you want, while keeping water with you at all times,

-• You have full control over how much and how often you drink, and you always have water with you.
+• you have full control over how much and how often you drink,

 DFBG - Trojak